Karumi/infrared-wifi-bridge-led/README.md

 [FT232RL FTDI chip](https://www.ftdichip.com/Products/ICs/FT232R.htm) is a USB to serial UART interface with optional clock generator output.

 You need to install the following drivers to make it working on your computer, [download drivers](https://www.ftdichip.com/Drivers/D2XX.htm).
 Also, I'd recommend to watch this video tutorial [how to install this driver on MAC OS](https://www.youtube.com/watch?v=Ir2PVz1870E&feature=youtu.be).
 There are other videos to install in other systems on the original website.

+### How to use it

+You need to connect it to 12v 1A power supply, it creates an WIFI access point with an SSID KARUMI-XXX without password, after connect you need to connect to 192.168.4.1 IP.